clover/clover-android-sdk/README.md

 Latest Apps for Testing
 =======================

 If you are testing on your own tablet then you will need the latest apps.
 Please run the kickstart.py script to get the minimum apps.
-More can be downloaded by modifying the script.
+More apps can be downloaded by modifying the script.